This Day In Writing History

 "Books, like friends, should be few and well-chosen." - Samuel Johnson

-Today's video features an episode of the Learning English series that takes a look at Samuel Johnson and his dictionary.
+Today's video features a BBC documentary on Samuel Johnson and his dictionary.
 Enjoy!